 I clean the records with a record cleaning machine, the Pro-ject VC-S2.
 I used to clean my records with the more simple Knosti cleaner, and the Pro-ject appeared to be much of an improvement.
 I’ve been using it for a couple of months now, along with an ultrasonic record cleaner, a great machine as well, especially for cleaning records in higher quantities – but I’m not (yet) confident that it works well with older (50’s-early 60’s) records, which are all being washed on the Pro-ject machine.

 Record washing machines are expensive and the ultrasonic cleaners often are priced over €2500, which is not very attractive to most record buyers.
-It’s not very attractive to me as the budget is limited.
-The Nowdio shown above, costs little over €500, not cheap either, but it’s a great machine and the ultrasonic washing sure works miracles sometimes.
+It’s not very attractive to me either.
+The Nowdio shown above, costs little over €500, not cheap either, but definitely more affordable and it’s a great machine.
+The ultrasonic washing sure works miracles sometimes.
 I had records with tics which were gone all of a sudden, where the Knosti wasn’t of any help, even after several cleanings.
 I have a John Coltrane album that appeared to be unlistenable, but after an ultrasonic cleaning the LP was very well playable again.
 The effects can be hilarious, though it doesn’t repair damages.
 Of course not, but the cleaning can’t be done much better and it does make a huge difference sometimes.